ehwuts/WFMastery/FEATURE.md

 -   [x] Visual response to local save
 -   [ ] Support the language sets
 -   [ ] Make Hide Founders also hide their contributions to summaries
--   [ ] Add China exclusives with same features as Founders toggle
+-   [ ] ~~Add China exclusives with same features as Founders toggle~~ Aside from Excalibur Umbra Prime, no longer exclusives.

 ## Summary